SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Introduction

-Our second contribution is design of a distributed, fault-tolerant, proxy architecture---\name---that enables oblivious data access against passive persistent adversaries, system availability, and near-linear throughput scalability with number of proxy servers.
+Our second contribution is design of a distributed, fault-tolerant, proxy architecture---\name---that enables oblivious data access against passive persistent adversaries, system availability (under a bounded number of failures), and near-linear throughput scalability with number of proxy servers.
 Simultaneously guaranteeing these three properties, especially when proxy servers can fail, turns out to be challenging: to avoid bandwidth and compute bottlenecks, multiple proxy servers must simultaneously process and send queries to the storage server; this makes it non-trivial, if not impossible, to ensure uniform random access over encrypted objects at all times (\eg, right after one of the proxy server fails) without giving up on availability.
 The key insight in \name design is that obliviousness only necessitates that access patterns observed by the adversary are independent of the input; the requirement of uniform random access over all encrypted objects as in prior designs is one, but not the only, way to achieve such independence. \name design achieves such independence as follows.
 The security of oblivious data access techniques stems from ``flattening'' the access distribution over unencrypted (plaintext) objects to a uniform random one over encrypted (ciphertext) objects (Figure~\ref{fig:sumofdist}~(a)).
-As illustrated visually in Figure~\ref{fig:sumofdist}~(b), any uniform random distribution over ciphertext objects can be decomposed into multiple sub-distributions in a manner that (1) each sub-distribution is uniform random over its support; and (2) the set of objects in any sub-distribution is equal in size, non-overlapping, and random.
-Thus, if the set of proxy servers that forward the queries to the storage server are each responsible for one of the sub-distributions, failure of a subset of these proxy servers will ensure that the adversary observes nothing but a uniform distribution (using (1)) over a random subset (using (2)) of the original set of objects.
-Achieving independence, and not necessarily uniform random access pattern, at all times is at the core of the \name design.
-In \S\ref{sec:design}, we present a novel layered architecture for \name that, using $k$ distributed physical proxy servers, achieves system throughput of a factor ${\sim}k$ higher than a single proxy and system availability with $(k-1)$ server failures, all while enabling oblivious data access.
+As illustrated visually in Figure~\ref{fig:sumofdist}~(b), any uniform random distribution over ciphertext objects can be decomposed into multiple sub-distributions in a manner that (1) each sub-distribution is uniform random over its support; and (2) the set of objects in any sub-distribution is equal in size, disjoint, and random.
+Thus, if each proxy server that forwards queries to the storage server is responsible for one of the sub-distributions, even with failure of a subset of these proxy servers, the adversary observes nothing but a uniform distribution (using (1)) over a random subset (using (2)) of objects.
+Achieving independence, and not necessarily a uniform random access pattern, at all times is at the core of the \name design.
+In \S\ref{sec:design}, we present a novel layered \name architecture that, using $k$ physical proxy servers, maintains system availability with up to $(k-1)$ proxy server failures and achieves throughput a factor ${\sim}k$ higher than a single proxy, all while enabling oblivious data access.